 - William Butler Yeats

 With his song of love, J. Alfred Prufrock assures us that in the unfolding modern world, There will be time to murder and create.
 Writing at the bloody brink of our deadliest century, T.S.
-Eliot foreshadowed the disquieting crossroads where society's collapsing ethics would collide with its brightening renaissance of mind, a shadowed place where evil and beauty would finally pause with a start, stand back for a moment, and question their mingled bloodlines.
+Eliot foreshadowed the disquieting crossroads where society's collapsing ethics would collide with its brightening renaissance of mind; the corner where evil and beauty would finally pause with a start, stand back for a moment, and question their mingled bloodlines.

 where the light gets in.
 The sublime asserts its signature strangely in contexts of spiritual darkness, making for a morally queasy and unstably polarized viewing experience.
 The three galleries here explore this aesthetic phenomenon.